Indonesia Cultural Trip. Day 3: Mataram

 A postcard-perfect of Pantai Setanggi

-This one was much more spooky!!
+This one was much spookier!!

 It was said that there were 14 altars on this rocky volcanic outcrop